NLA media access Limited (“We/ the NLA”) are committed to protecting and respecting your privacy.

 (together “Corporate Websites”),

-For the purpose of the Data Protection Act 1998 (the Act) and any subsequent legislation, the Data Controller is NLA media access Limited of Mount Pleasant House, Lonsdale Gardens, Tunbridge Wells, Kent, TN1 1HJ.
+For the purpose of the General Data Protection Regulation 2016/679 and the Data Protection Act 2018 (“the Act”) and any subsequent legislation, the Data Controller is NLA media access Limited of Mount Pleasant House, Lonsdale Gardens, Tunbridge Wells, Kent, TN1 1HJ.

 INFORMATION WE COLLECT FROM YOU

 We will collect and process the following data about you:

 • Information you give us.
 This is information about you that you give us by filling in forms on our Websites or by corresponding with us by phone, e-mail or otherwise.
 The information you give us may include your name, address, e-mail address, phone number, financial and credit card information.